<img src="https://secure.leadforensics.com/97241.png" style="display:none;">

 Why is Fiber Growing?

 The growth in optical networking is partly due to new networks and partly to expansion aimed at meeting the bandwidth and application needs of the internet society.
-However, much of the growth in the optical fiber market is the rapid transition from copper media.
+However, much of the growth in the fiber optics market is the rapid transition from copper media.
 According to cables.com, there are many advantages of using optical cables over existing copper infrastructure.

 • Speed – Sending signals via light versus electrical pulses is faster.
 Optical signals can travel through glass strands at roughly 70% of the speed of light.